When it comes to getting started on Pinterest, people tend to fall into one of these three categories:

 9. Connect your touch points

-A recent study found that 80.5% of small business websites do not link to social media networks.
+Pinners are shoppers.
+In fact, 89% of Pinterest users have bought something they found on Pinterest.
+So let them know that your business is there by linking to your Pinterest account on your website.
 Not connecting your website to your social networks is a bad practice for all social networks, but especially for Pinterest.
 Adding a Pinterest logo to your website will not only help drive traffic to your page, but will act as a reminder to people who visit your website to pin your content.
 You’ll also want to make sure you’re inserting a link in your email newsletter with a strong call to action.

 10. Keep pinning!